sfigg/commercialization-public/design/component-guidelines/simultaneous-pen-and-touch-validation.md

 * Moving Jitter
 * Hover Accuracy
 * Hover Range
-* Down Latency

 For more information on these tests, see the [Pen validation guide](https://docs.microsoft.com/windows-hardware/design/component-guidelines/pen-validation-guide)

-> [!NOTE]
-> For the Down Latency test, please palce the finger contacts against the screen prior to the start of the calibration phase.
-This ensures the sound of the fingers contacting the screen does not interfere with the calibration.

 ### Finger placement